 San Francisco voters Tuesday overwhelmingly upheld the city’s ban on flavored tobacco products, including e-liquid.
-The law will serve as a model for legislation in other cities, with anti-vaping groups already promising bans across the country.
+The law will serve as a model for legislation in other cities, with tobacco control groups already promising flavored vape bans across the country.

 The law will take effect soon after the election results are certified.
 It bans all e-liquid flavors except tobacco, and also prohibits sales of menthol cigarettes, and flavored hookah tobacco (shisha), small cigars, blunt wraps, and smokeless tobacco.

 The result was a lopsided 69 to 31 percent win for the Yes side, which was supported by almost every national, state, and local anti-vaping, -smoking, and -tobacco organization.
 Former New York City mayor, billionaire Republican Michael Bloomberg, contributed $1.8 million of his own money to the effort, which was disingenuously called SF Kids vs Big Tobacco.

 The Yes campaign portrayed the ballot measure as a good vs evil proposition, tying vaping to smoking, and even instructing its canvassers to avoid the word “ban” when speaking with voters.
 They called flavored e-liquid “candy tobacco,” and lied outright about the vaping industry being an arm of the hated tobacco companies.

 The No On Prop E campaign was bankrolled by tobacco giant RJ Reynolds, which stands to lose millions now that its Newport and other menthol cigarette brands will be banned in the state’s fourth largest city.
 The cigarette manufacturer was joined in the fight against the ban by vaping and harm reduction advocates, and local business owners.
 The law will hit small Arab- and Asian-owned stores the hardest.